Jbleezy/BO1-Reimagined/README.md

 * Unupgraded: increased reserve ammo from 120 to 240
 * Upgraded: increased reserve ammo from 225 to 360

+### Thompson
+* Ammo now gets added to the clip at the same time that it does in the reload animation
+* Upgraded: decreased reserve ammo from 250 to 240

 ### Wonder Weapons

 ### Ray Gun